samuelgoto/microforms/intro.md

 }
 ```

-With [&lt;label&gt;](label.md)s each and every one of your [&lt;doc&gt;](doc.md) can carry enough inline information to enable clients to make all of the decisions without accessing further information (e.g. off-band human-readable documentation).
+With [&lt;label&gt;](label.md)s each and every one of your microforms can carry enough inline information to enable clients to make all of the decisions without accessing further information (e.g. off-band human-readable documentation).

 # Validation rules